-A mid season bloomer with upward facing, golden trumpets.
-There are multiple stems on established bulbs.
+A mid season bloomer with lasting, golden blooms.
 The flowers stand up well to the weather.
+A terrific variety for perennialising/naturalising.

 Cool to Sub-Tropical